-The actuary has been appointed by the Board of Directors pursuant to the Act.
+The actuary has been appointed by the Board of Directors pursuant to the Insurance Act, 2001.
 With respect to the preparation of financial statements, the actuary is required to carry out an actuarial valuation of management's estimate of the company's policy liabilities and report thereon to the shareholder.
 Actuarially determined policy liabilities consist of the provisions for, and reinsurance recovery of, unpaid claims and adjustment expenses on insurance policies in force, including provisions for salvage and subrogation, and future obligations on the unearned portion of insurance policies in force, including deferred policy acquisition costs.
 The valuation is made in accordance with accepted actuarial practice, as well as any other matter specified in any directive that may be made by regulatory authorities.
-The actuary, in his verification of the management information provided by the company and used in the actuarial valuation, also makes use of the work of the external auditors.
 The actuary's report outlines the scope of his work and opinion.
+An actuarial valuation is prepared annually.

-The external auditors have been appointed by the shareholder pursuant to the Jamaican Companies Act to conduct an independent audit of the financial statements of the company in accordance with International Standards on Auditing and to report thereon to the shareholder.
-In carrying out their audit, the auditors also make use of the work of the actuary and his report on the company's actuarially determined policy liabilities.
+The external auditors have been appointed by the shareholder, pursuant to the Jamaican Companies Act, to conduct an independent audit of the financial statements of the company in accordance with International Standards on Auditing, and to report thereon to the shareholder.
+In carrying out their audit, the auditors also make use of the work of the actuary and his report on the company's actuarially determined insurance contract provision.
 The auditors' report outlines the scope of their audit and their opinion.